ManmeetSinghJohal/gitnote/README.md

 - [NodeJS](https://nodejs.org/en/download/): It is a JavaScript runtime build.
 - [Git](https://git-scm.com/downloads): It is an open source version control system.

-## ✨ Features

-- Next.js 14, Tailwind responsive web app.
-- Backend built using Next.js, Mongoose ORM, MongoDB and TypeScript seamlessly integrating it with the frontend.
-- Implemented Clerk and AuthO to manage user authentication and maintain persistent session states.
-- React-Hook form for forms.
-- Zod for validations.

 ### 🚀 Install Project